Benefits of Crypto Flash Loans

 3. Instant Transaction

 Flash loans happen instantaneously.
 This rapid "solution" for the transaction means that there's no waiting period that typical loans have to go through.
-Instead, the loan is disbursed and paid back immediately—this rapid execution allows for more confidence from both the borrower and the lender.
+Instead, the loan is given out and paid back right away.
+This quick process gives both the borrower and the lender more confidence.
 The flash loan lender can be confident that the unsecured loan is covered.

 4. Innovation Through the Smart Contract